srivnaimish/github-connector/README.md

 Spring Boot GitHub API Client

 This project is a Spring Boot application designed to interact with the GitHub API.
-It offers two primary endpoints for fetching a user's repositories and a specific repository's commits.
+It offers 3 primary endpoints for fetching a user's repositories and a specific repository's commits.

 1. To get started, clone the prod branch of this repository to your local machine: